Darragh-Grealish/LCCS-Project/README.md

 # LCCS-Project
 Leaving Certificate Computer Science Project of Darragh Grealish

-Artefact file contains all the files involved in the making of my project
+[Artefact](https://github.com/Darragh-Grealish/LCCS-Project/tree/main/Artefact) file contains all the files involved in the making of my project
-    Website HTML, CSS, JS   Python data cleaning program    Micro:bit code for capturing the data
+The